Your rights as an Internet client are under risk!

 These bits of data sound harmless, yet when you accumulate a great deal of this information over the long haul and cross-reference it with one another, it can paint a scarily exact profile of you.

-Cases of metadataintruder
+Cases of metadata

 Who did you approach to call, and when?